BigPolarBear1/factorization/README.md

 To run: python3 run_qs.py -keysize 140  -base 4000 -debug 1 -lin_size 1_000_000 -quad_size 10</br></br>

 UPDATE: Reworking some of the high level logic in Improved_QS_Variant today..

+UPDATE: AAAAAAAAAAAAARGH.
+So the way you do this is you have to figure out at what quadratic coefficients these large squares (even exponents) cluster together.
+I'll have to do a bunch of refactoring bleh.